-5.5 Infrastructure
+5.5.
+Infrastructure

 Computational Resources.
 We have different setups for two sets of experiments.
-In the first set of experiments to compare AFLSMART with AFL, AFLFAST, and Peach, we used machines with an Intel Xeon CPU E5-2660v3 processor that has 56 logical cores running at 2.4GhZ.
+In the first set of experiments to compare AFLSMART with AFL, AFLFAST, and Peach we used machines with an Intel Xeon CPU E5-2660v3 processor that has 56 logical cores running at 2.4GhZ.
 Each machine runs Ubuntu 16.04 (64 bit) and has access to 64GB of main memory.
-All fuzzers had the same time budget (24 hours), the same computational resources, and were started with the same seed corpus with the same dictionaries.
-Peach and AFLSMART also used the same Peach Pits (i.e., grammars).
-In the comparison with VUZZER, we set up a virtual machine (VM) having the same settings reported in the paper - a Ubuntu 14.04 LTS system equipped with a 32-bit 2core Intel CPU and 4 GB RAM.
-In this environment, both VUZZER and AFLSMART were started with the same seed corpus.
+All fuzzers have the same time budget (24 hours), the same computational resources, and are started with the same seed corpus with the same dictionaries.
+Peach and AFLSMART also use the same Peach Pits.

+In the comparison with VUZZER, as VUZZER has not supported 64-bit environment yet, we set up a virtual machine (VM) having the same settings reported in the paper - a Ubuntu 14.04 LTS system equipped with a 32-bit 2-core Intel CPU and 4 GB RAM.
+Both VUZZER and AFLSMART are started with the same seed corpus.

 Experiment repetition.
-To mitigate the impact of randomness, for each subject program we ran 20 isolated instances of each of AFL, AFLFAST, AFLSMART, and Peach.
-We emphasize that none of the instances shared the same queue.
-Specifically, Peach does not support such a shared queue architecture.
+To mitigate the impact of randomness, for each subject program we run five (5) isolated instances of each of AFL, AFLFAST, AFLSMART, and Peach in parallel.
+We emphasize that none of the instances share the same queue.
+Specifically, Peach does not support the shared queue architecture (i.e., parallel fuzzing mode in AFL^{23}).